-Sales return provisions are recorded based on the estimated return of goods.
+Refund liabilities are recorded based on the estimated return of goods.
 The Group estimates the sales return provision based on accumulated experience and the terms in the sales contracts with distributors.
 Management reassesses the provision at each balance sheet date to ensure the current provision is still appropriate.